label-sleuth/label-sleuth.org/docs/docs/dev/api.md

 ### Get label and model disagreements

 Get all labeled elements where the predictions of the latest model for the category differ from the label provided by the user.

+_Note: At the moment, this endpoint is only available in binary workspaces._

 ---